ZetCode

 [^A-Za-z0-9] any symbol (not a number or a letter)

-In this chapter, we have covered regular expressions in PHP.
+In this chapter we have covered regular expressions in PHP.

 Author

-My name is Jan Bodnar and I am a passionate programmer with many years of programming experience.
+My name is Jan Bodnar, and I am a passionate programmer with extensive programming experience.
 I have been writing programming articles since 2007.
-So far, I have written over 1400 articles and 8 e-books.
-I have over eight years of experience in teaching programming.
+To date, I have authored over 1,400 articles and 8 e-books.
+I possess more than ten years of experience in teaching programming.

 List all PHP tutorials.